JordanAbacus/stable-app-docs/overview/account-setup.md

 ![](../static/screenshots/account-setup/add-vehicle-1.png)

 Once the vehicle type, make, and model are entered, hit "Continue".
 Then, optionally enter the vehicle's serial number and/or upload a photo of the vehicle.
 You can take the photo of your picture live, or upload a photo you've previously taken.

+!!!warning Why should I enter my serial number?
+We strongly recommend that you enter your serial number.
+Providing the serial number of the vehicle is a requirement for most theft insurance claims and for filing police reports.
+The vehicle's serial number is rarely on a bill of sale or receipt, so inputting the vehicle's serial here may be your only permanent record of it.
+!!!

+!!!
+Using serial numbers to combat theft
+Registering your serial number can also help combat theft.
+As we build out anti-theft features into the app, we will enable users to cross-check serial numbers for vehicles they are considering purchasing to ensure that they are not buying a stolen vehicle, similar to [529 Garage](https://project529.com/garage) and [Bike Index](https://bikeindex.org).
+If your vehicle's serial number pops up in the app from a different user, we'll know that it's a stolen vehicle!
+!!!

 ![](../static/screenshots/account-setup/add-vehicle-2a.png)